thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 We use Fabric for deploys, which doesn't support Python 3.
 Thus you need to create a Python 2 virtualenv.
 It needn't be project specific and it's recommended you create one 'standard' Python 2 environment which can be used for all projects.
+You will also need to install tg-hammer==0.0.5, our fabric deployment helper.

 ### Types of deploys